The Food Security Challenge

 Beginning with a central hub farm and expanding through partner farms, AIM is designed as a long-term agricultural development system rather than a single project.

-• A 50-hectare (125-acre) demonstration and production irrigation farm
+• A 100-acre demonstration and production irrigation farm

 • Agricultural training and capacity development programs

-• AIM Partner Farms (5-hectare irrigation farms supporting local production)
+• AIM Partner Farms (10-acre irrigation farms supporting local production)

 • Strategic grain storage systems to reduce shortages